-If you were unable to use a network pharmacy and had to pay for your prescription, see Chapter 7, Section A, page 120 for information about what to do.
+If you were unable to use a network pharmacy and had to pay for your prescription, refer to Chapter 7, Section A, page 123 for information about what to do.

-3. Check the reports we send you.
+3. Check the EOBs we send you.

-When you get an Explanation of Benefits in the mail, please make sure it is complete and correct.
-If you think something is wrong or missing from the report, or if you have any questions, please call Member Services.
-Be sure to keep these reports.
+When you get an EOB in the mail, please make sure it is complete and correct.
+If you think something is wrong or missing or if you have any questions, please call Member Services.
+Instead of receiving a paper EOB in the mail, you now have the option of receiving an electronic EOB (eEOB).
+You may request the eEOB by visiting www.caremark.com.
+If you choose to opt-in, you will receive an email when your eEOB is ready to view, print or download.
+The eEOBs are also known as paperless EOBs.
+Be sure to keep these EOBs.
 They are an important record of your drug expenses.